sonaljain2212/30DaysOfML/Day-13.md

 Quote of the day: re.compile("Hey!! you are doing great!!
 Keep it up." )

-Ever thought of doing a cool project trying your hands on text mining but stuck at where to start?
-How to get the important information from the gazillion strings of data?
-I would suggest starting with regex here.
+Ever thought of trying your hands on text mining and doing a cool project but stuck at where to start?
+How to get the important information from the gazillion of strings of data?
+I would suggest starting with regex!!
 Read this very simple yet very comprehensive article “A simple intro to Regex with Python”.

 Link: (https://towardsdatascience.com/a-simple-intro-to-regex-with-python-14d23a34d170)